Glacier Media

-Glacier Media is a Canadian business information and media products company.
+Glacier Media (renamed Lodestar Media on May 1, 2025) is a Canadian business information and media products company.
 It provides news, market information and sector-specific data within North America and internationally.

 Glacier is headquartered in Vancouver.
 Its primary operations are in Canada as well as London, England.
 It is publicly traded on the Toronto Stock Exchange.
 The company provides news, data and analysis in a range of business sectors.
 These sectors include: Agriculture, Energy, Mining, Real Estate and Environmental Risk.
 Glacier also owns community newspapers and websites in British Columbia, Alberta and Saskatchewan.

 Key areas of operation

 Glacier provides business information to several industries.

 Agriculture

 Glacier's provides information to farmers regarding technology and techniques to produce crops and rear livestock.
 The division is called Glacier FarmMedia.
 It includes publications such as The Western Producer, Manitoba Co-operator, Grainews, Alberta Farmer Express, Canadian Cattlemen and Le Bulletin des agriculteurs.
 Daily futures market data and commentary is also provided.
 The division includes an outdoor events business as well as weather information gathered from more than 1,000 weather stations in western Canada.
 Its weather business focuses on solutions in agro-meteorology, mathematical modelling, database management and internet-based program delivery.
 Teams are situated primarily in Manitoba and Saskatchewan.